-Country of Effective inte . , Name of associate incorporation 2022 % 2021 % Principal activities Ygl iBay International Sdn.
+Country of Effective inte Name of associate incorporation 2023 % 2022 % Principal activities Ygl iBay International Sdn.
 Bhd.
 Malaysia 9.60 9.60 Investment holding and in the business of iron ore and other related commodities supply chain management business solutions services.

-The financial year end of the associate is 31 December.
-However, the associate has prepared financial statements as of the same date of the Company for the purpose of applying equity method of accounting.
+The financial year end of the associates is 31 December.
+However, the associate has prepared the financial statement as of the same date of the Company for the purpose of applying equity method of accounting.
 Appropriate adjustments have been made to account for significant transactions from the associate's financial year to 31 March, which is coterminous with the financial year end of the Group.